Tommertom/altDevApp/README.md

+# DEPRECATED - please use diyDevApp on this repository
+This app is no longer usefull (neither it ever was).
+A new boilerplate available under https://github.com/Tommertom/diyDevApp

 # altDevApp - the alternative DevApp for (Ionic) devs
 This near-finished boilerplate allows you to run a devapp to test cordova web apps like Ionic's great framework on a physical device while runing a dev web server (like Ionic's `ionic serve`) and not needing to use a cable or live-reload.